earthwallet/wallet/packages/ui-keyring/README.md

 - Difference between Keyring Accounts and Addresses?
   - From the perspective of the keyring, it saves a particular user's unlocked identities as an account, a la keyring.saveAccount(pair, password).
 So with these accounts you are able to send and sign transactions.
   - To save addresses without unlocking them (i.e. because a user might want to have easy access to addresses they frequently transact with), use keyring.saveAddress(address, meta)
-- What are 'external' accounts, i.e. when to set the `isExternal` meta key to true?
-  - An external account is one where the keys are not managed by keyring, e.g. in Parity Signer or Ledger Nano.
-- SS58 Encode / Decode?
-  -  SS58 is a simple address format designed for Substrate based chains.
-You can read about its specification in more detail in the [Parity Wiki](https://wiki.parity.io/External-Address-Format-(SS58)).

 **If you have any unanswered/undocumented questions, please raise an issue [here](https://github.com/polkadot-js/ui/issues).**